edthorman/mirantis/docs/getting-started.md

 Hosts must be provisioned with:

 * _Sufficient vCPU, RAM, and SSD storage_ &mdash; See [system requirements](system-requirements.md) for details.
 For a small evaluation cluster, Manager and Workers can be provisioned with 2 vCPUs, 8GB RAM, with a 20GB SSD.
 On AWS EC2, for example, these specifications are met by a t3.large instance type, with SSD storage expanded to 20GB from the default 10GB.
+Note that, for long-term evaluation, you should provision hosts with a minimum of 64GB mass storage so that log rotation can occur, preventing running out of disk space.
+[WE NEED A BETTER ANSWER HERE]
 * _A supported operating system_ &mdash; Docker Enterprise Manager nodes run on a supported Linux (see [system requirements](system-requirements.md)).
 Worker nodes may, alternatively, run on Windows Server 2019.
 Note that if you intend to deploy on desktop virtualization (e.g., VirtualBox), you will need to download a supported Linux server OS as an ISO file, mount it to boot from a virtual DVD drive, and install the operating system onto the VM SSD at first launch.

 Hosts must be configured to allow: